 In specialty retail, your brand has more control.
 The retailer and the brand are on more of an even footing than in the big-box channel.
 However, these retailers need the best products and brands in order to attract their customers, who are more demanding than those in other channels.

 Brands who sell in this space will gain access to loyal customers who shop at specialty retail stores because the experience isn’t purely transactional.
 They know they’ll get help selecting the best products based on fit, use, value, and so on.
-This personal, intimate, buying experience builds loyalty: when these customers “discover” a new brand and have a great experience then they often become advocates for the products and/or brands to their friends and family.
+This personal, intimate buying experience builds loyalty: when these customers “discover” a new brand and have a great experience then they often become advocates for the products and/or brands to their friends and family.

 Last, the staff at specialty retailers become experts in your brand and will be able to sell the value of your products.
+Your reps can deliver the human touch retailers crave, building valuable relationships with those retailers and their staff.

 This sales channel requires “high-touch” relationships.
 Specialty retailers expect to be given the same kind of attention that they give to their customers; they want an expert who will help them carry the best products and offer the best solutions for the people coming through their doors.
 This is not necessarily a con, but it does take more effort on both the brands and retailers to execute - especially when you consider specialty retail works best at scale.